 Mission: NCAP works to protect community and environmental health and inspire the use of ecologically sound solutions to reduce the use of pesticides.

-View our most recent digital Annual Report (or download a PDF version), and our Strategic Plan Summary.
+View our most recent annual Impact Report, and our Strategic Plan Summary.

 - Our Northwest ecosystem is vibrant and healthy.

 - All people in our region thrive, living in balance with this healthy ecosystem that sustains all life.

 - Residents, farmers, businesses, agencies, and institutions use their knowledge, resources, power and desire to manage pest problems without pesticides.

 - Consumers prefer organic and sustainably produced food and landscapes that are maintained with ecologically sound methods.

 - Those most harmed by pesticide use are respected, well-informed advocates whose voices shape policy and practice related to pesticide use.